Kilvenmani massacre

 The Kilvenmani massacre (or Keezhvenmani massacre) was an incident in Kizhavenmani village, Nagapattinam district of Tamil Nadu state in India on 25 December 1968 in which a group of around 44 people, the families of striking Dalit village labourers, were murdered by a gang, allegedly led by their landlords.
 The chief accused was Gopalakrishnan Naidu.

-It became a notable event in left wing political campaigns of the time and in Dravidianist ideology.
+It became a notable event in left wing political campaigns of the time and in Communist ideology.
 The incident helped to initiate large-scale changes in the local rural economy, engendering a massive redistribution of land in the region.